Translate

 The man stood, the cold air brushing her shoulder as he moved past.
 He stepped off the train at the stop, and disappeared into the fog that had rolled in.

 The doors slid shut, the train pulled away.
 Leah stared out of the window, her mind now numb, her body motionless, as the train rattled along the tracks.
-The passengers around her began to stir, as if nothing had happened—but Leah remained frozen, her stare fixed in the distance, beyond the window.
+The passengers around her stirred to life, as if nothing had happened—but Leah remained frozen, her stare fixed in the distance, beyond the window.

 The Old House